mayamcdougall/NotePaper/README.md

 ### Front Page

-I've also included a rudimentary blog-style front page feature.
+I've also included a simple blog-style front page feature.
 If enabled in your Pico config, the theme will ignore your main index.md.
 Instead, it will import the first few content files it finds into one long page.
 Depending on what you've set Pico's "pages_order" setting to be, the front page will be your most recent pages, your very first pages, your first pages alphabetically, or your last pages alphabetically.
 By default, it will import five pages, though you can change this with a config option.

 The Front Page Mode can also have pagination support, allowing you to navigate through multiple pages of results after the initial limit.
 At present, this feature requires an [optional plugin](#plugin), though this will hopefully change in the future.